razvan-rosu/demo-polymer3-pwa/README.md

 # Demo-polymer3-pwa
-  This demo is entended for a presentation on Progressive Web Apps with litHTML.
+  This demo is intended for a presentation on Progressive Web Apps with litHTML.
   Find out what are PWAs and what is their current state in the links below.

 ## Presentation links